To apply for membership as a Registered Electrical Contractor (REC) at Safe Electric you need to submit the following documentation to Safe Electric:

 International Qualification Application Process

-If you hold professional qualification(s) gained outside the Republic of Ireland, you must first have your qualification(s) recognised before you can make an application for registration with the REC scheme.
+If you hold professional qualification(s) gained outside the Republic of Ireland, you must first have your qualification(s) recognised before you can make an application for registration with the Safe Electric scheme.
 LINK

 The Directive applies to eligible persons holding qualifications from – or recognised by – a European Economic Area (EEA) Member State.
 Due to the timelines set out in the Directive, applicants who meet the full requirements will be prioritised.
 Applications from non-EEA countries may be delayed.